iisshaun/iisshaun-port/content/pages/index.md

           allowfullscreen></iframe>

-          An overview of the terminals for managing business and world upgrades, an ATM for money management and the game's Settings menu.
+          A quick look at the terminals for managing business and world upgrades, an ATM for money management and the game's Settings menu.
         elementId: ''
         styles:
           self: